mendix/docker-mendix-buildpack/README.md

 ### Compilation

 Before running the container, it is necessary to build the image with your application.
 This build will also compile your application.
-Therefore, when you will build the Docker image you need to provide the **BUILD_PATH** parameter which indicates where the application's source code is located (the root folder of your project mpk file).
+Therefore, when you will build the Docker image you need to provide the **BUILD_PATH** parameter which indicates where the application model is located.
+It needs to point to the root directory of an unzipped .MDA or .MPK file.
+In the latter case, this is the directory where your .MPR file is located.

 ```
 docker build --build-arg BUILD_PATH=<mendix-project-location> \